Rides We Like: A Rehoboth Beach Week

 Here at creakybottombracket we knocked back and headed out of town to celebrate some down time.
 To get out of one’s cycling territory – if you will – is a strange feeling.
 There is new terrain, new roads to navigate, and where are the nearest bike shops and coffee stops?
 We have been to Rehoboth Beach in the state of Delaware numerous times.
 Sometimes we have to look for cycling stories in this shore town because the experiences can be limited.
 But that’s not a bad thing.

 To ride at Rehoboth Beach is a dream-come-true for cyclists.
 There is a remarkable cycling infrastructure along the coast and inland.
 It is hardly surprising to us that we were in some form of cycling lane for nearly 100 percent of the week.
-These aren’t pathetic areas with a bike lane decal splayed on the roadway; these were wide shoulders completely free of debris.
+These aren’t pathetic areas with a bike lane decal splayed on the roadway; these were wide legit shoulders completely free of debris, and more importantly, cars.
 Even our long ride that took us inland kept us in a bike lane for its entirety.
 Three roads and nearly fifty miles and still generous acreage.

 The front half of the beach bike vacation was stifling.
 The US and even the rest of the world sweltered in a heat wave.
 Our rides - though early and delightful - offered little reprieve.
 The simple task of replacing a tire in the shade of the garage produced absurd amounts of sweat.
 This knowledge of what to expect should we stop prevented us from doing just that.
 Bike shops were not explored.
 Coffee shops were pedaled past.
 It was simply too hot and too humid to briefly park the bike.
 One coffee shop in particular looked enticing but imaginings of ordering coffee while dripping buckets of sweat on the floor prevented such a stop.